 1. Helps Fighting Cancer

-Mangoes hold antioxidants like quercetin, fisetin, isoquercitrin, astragallim, gallic acid, and methyl gallate.
-All of them help in defending our body against breast cancer, colon cancer, prostate cancer, and leukemia.
+Mangoes hold antioxidants like quercetin, fisetin, isoquercitrin, astragalin, gallic acid, and methyl gallate.
+All of them help in defending our bodies against breast cancer, colon cancer, prostate cancer, and leukemia.

 2. Helps in Maintaining Cholesterol Level

-There is a vast amount of vitamin C, fiber, and pectin in mangoes, which helps in controlling our cholesterol level.
+There is a vast amount of vitamin C, fiber, and pectin in mangoes, which helps in controlling our cholesterol levels.